dk14/wolfram-mega/docs/README.md

 Mega supports advertisement for trading offers.
 Offer format allows expression of any meaningful type of contract: from binary options to "perpetual" swaps ([Trader](trader.md)).

-Trader's contract are private from oracle's supervision.
+Trader's contracts are private from oracle's supervision.
 Oracle is not aware of trader's blockchain at all.
 Pull-based model ([Oracle](oracle.md))

 ## Strong Oracle Identities

-Oracle quorums is secondary, optional, feature in Mega, since the primary, stronger assurance, is individual oracle **identity** acquired through PoW.
+Oracle quorums is secondary, optional, feature in Mega, since the primary, stronger assurance, is individual oracle's **identity** acquired through PoW.
 We simply estimate:

 - oracle's identity strength from its PoW-difficulty,
 - oracle reputation from PoW-difficulty of reports filed (by traders) against its `OracleId`.

 $identityScore_i = \sum (oraclePow_i  + \sum capabilityPow_{ij}) - \sum reportPow_{ij}$